What can we say about our students? They’re smart, committed, passionate, and (see picture above) game for almost anything we try in the classroom.

 Many of them will study away from Bethel, though no single study-abroad experience is the same.
 Those who can’t get away for a whole can spend one of their Januaries taking a travel course with Bethel professors like our own Chris Gehrz and Sam Mulberry, who just took another group of students to England, Belgium, France, and Germany to study the history of World War I.

 All History majors will complete their Bethel education by writing a research paper on any topic that tickles their fancy.
-And what they prove again and again is that they’re capable of remarkable work, which they showcase for their peers at our colleges and universities as part of the annual Minnesota Undergraduate History Symposium (coming back to Bethel this April).
+And what they prove again and again is that they’re capable of remarkable work, which they showcase for their peers at our colleges and universities as part of the annual Minnesota Undergraduate History Symposium.